-- A number of important aquatic species have been recorded within the watercourses within the Development Site and nearby and have been considered in the EIA Report.
-The EIA Report identifies a number of mitigation measures for these aquatic species including: - A pollution prevention plan; - Use of best practice for the design of water crossings;
+- 5.9.24 A number of important aquatic species have been recorded within the watercourses within the Development Site and nearby and have been considered in AI Chapter 9.
+AI Chapter 9 identifies a number of mitigation measures for these aquatic species including:

+- A pollution prevention plan;

+- Use of best practice for the design of water crossings;
-- Construction stand offs from watercourses; - Constructing bridges from the bankside; - Careful siting and design of culverts and the use of good practice of their construction; - Avoiding key times of year for the construction of bridges and culverts; - Locating turbine bases and power cabling away from water courses and/or directional drilling where crossing water courses are required.

-The EIA Report concludes that the mitigation measures would reduce the risk of effects on Atlantic salmon, sea trout, brown trout and eel; sea lamreys; three-spined stickleback; freshwater pearl mussels and river habitats and associated invertebrate assemblages.
+- Construction stand offs from watercourses;

+- Constructing bridges from the bankside;

+- Careful siting and design of culverts and the use of good practice of their construction; - Avoiding key times of year for the construction of bridges and culverts; - Locating turbine bases and power cabling away from water courses and/or directional drilling where crossing water courses are required. - Al Chapter 9 concludes that the mitigation measures would reduce the risk of effects on Atlantic salmon, sea trout, brown trout and eel; sea lamreys; three-spined stickleback; freshwater pearl mussels and river habitats and associated invertebrate assemblages.
 The Proposed Development would not result in significant effects on aquatic species.